By Mike Loughrin, CEO of Transformance Advisors

 It seems like everyone is working to make their organization lean!

 And in fact, many organizations are improving performance and changing their culture through effective lean transformation programs.

 In contrast, other organizations are simply using a few common techniques from the lean tool box.
 Sadly, they are just scratching the surface and are far from reaping the big rewards available to those taking a comprehensive approach.

 There are also many organizations where solid lean programs exist in one functional area, but senior executives have not seen the possibilities, or they lack the courage, to expand lean to all functional areas.

-To understand the gap between the leaders that are achieving big gains and the laggards that are taking small steps, let’s explore the common elements of lean transformation programs.
+To understand the gap between the leaders achieving big gains and the laggards taking small steps, let’s explore the common elements of lean transformation programs.

 Our research and experience indicates the following four ingredients are key indicators of success: